 STEM @ Home

 STEM @ Home activities are adapted from research-based curricula, so you can be sure you’re providing high quality STEM education for your family that is also fun and engaging.
-Designed to be done at home, materials needed for these activities are things that you likely have in your home already.
-You and your child can do each week’s lessons as independent activities, or they can be done throughout the week as continuous learning for an ongoing project.
-All of the activities need someone to help guide or get your child started, often children can work on the activities on their own without direct supervision.
+Designed to be done at home, materials needed for these activities are things that you may have in your home already.
+You and your student can do each week’s lessons as independent activities, or they can be done throughout the week as continuous learning for an ongoing project.
+All of the activities need someone to help guide or get your student started, often they can work on the activities on their own without direct supervision.
 These activities are similar to cooking recipes; the activity may be an hour, but only 20 minutes might be “active” cooking time.
 As with all great learning, the majority of the effort and time should be on the student, not you, the teacher.

 This week’s activities celebrate the seasons by helping kids explore changing weather patterns!
 Set up your own personal at-home weather monitoring station and prepare to have an everyday learning activity while you social distance and learn more about the world.